 When we share the Gospel as a group of people at the same time, we call this “fishing with a net.”
 The other approach is to share in personal, one-on-one conversations.
 Both can be effective and should be encouraged.
 But when we share as a group, there are synergies that multiply the impact of the witness.

 We at Grace want to encourage you in both personal and group witness opportunities!
-If you’re looking for a place to join in a group witness such as the Hardin Clinic, send me an email and we can talk about your involvement.
+If you’re looking for a place to join in a group witness such as the Hardin Clinic, contact me and we can talk about your involvement.